markocupic/contao-google_login/readme.md

 # Contao Google Oauth login

-## Two contao templates to login (frontend and backend) per oauth over google api
+## Modifies login templates (frontend and backend) to authenticate per oauth over google api
-search for googleemail in user db and login as user
+When clicking the button you will be redirected to the your google account login form.
+Login will succeed, if you enter the correct google password and if the registered e-mail address in your google accound is similar to the e-mail address in your user or member account in contao.

 ## Dependencies
 google/apiclient